artie-l/pump-probe-experiment-control/README.md

     * Upon the Initialization of the programm, all values will be restored and automatically filled in the respective entries.
 13. **Take a screenshot**:
     * Save a printscreen, to compare the scan parameters in future.
+14. **Chopper frequency control** (disabled by the default):
+    * Set a mechanical chopper, connected to LIA, to modulate the signal at a specific frequency (see [supplementary infromation](https://github.com/artie-l/pump-probe-experiment-control/blob/master/gui/README.md#gui-chopper-controlspy)).

 # Requirements